1964 Pontiac Mid-Size Cars Facts, Figures, and Specifications

 Click a Tab to See the Details

-The famous GTO (“Grand Turismo Omologato”) option package was released for the LeMans models.
-The idea behind this package was to circumvent GM’s “10 pounds per CID per model” limit by offering the high performance 389 CID V-8 as an option in on the Series 22 Tempest LeMans Series.
-It was available on Models 2227 (Sports Coupe) 2237 (Hardtop Coupe) and 2267 (Convertible), and not available on the Safari wagon.
+The famous GTO (“Grand Turismo Omologato “) option package was released for the LeMans models only.
+The idea behind this package was to circumvent GM’s “10 pounds per CID per model” limit by offering the high performance 389 CID V-8 as an option in on the Series 22 LeMans Series.
+It was available on Models 2227 (Sports Coupe) 2237 (Hardtop Coupe) and 2267 (Convertible).
+It was not available on the Safari wagon.
 See the 1964 GTO Brochure HERE.

-1964 Pontiac Mid-Size Cars Facts – Models Offered
+1964 Pontiac Mid-Size Car Facts – Models Offered

 Click a Tab to See the Details

-Series 20: There were three lines in this series: 4-door sedan, 2-door sport coupe, and Safari wagon.
+Tempest – Series 20 – There were three lines in this series: 4-door sedan, 2-door sport coupe, and Safari wagon.
 Identifying Series 20 base Tempests were small hub caps, the absence of upper belt line moldings and triple wind splits behind front wheel openings.
 Cars with optional V-8 power were dressed with front fender badges displaying “326”.

 Click a Tab to See the Details